Selling animals outdoors in North Las Vegas is now illegal without a permit.

 City Councilman Richard Cherchio called the ordinance a good first step.
 The city has legal concerns about banning outdoor sales of pets on private property, he said.

 Councilwoman Anita Wood called the ordinance “a wonderful compromise.”

-"Is this a perfect answer?
-Probably not," she said.
-"But it's certainly better" than what we had.
+“Is this a perfect answer?
+Probably not,” she said.
+“But it’s certainly better” than what was there before.

 Current North Las Vegas law requires those who keep animals outdoors to provide shade from the sun and protection from rain, snow and temperatures below 50 degrees.